 Situations that put pressure on us will have an impact on our whole self, which is why I don’t recommend that you let it go unnoticed when you feel you can’t get through something easily.
 You have to keep in mind that the more serious the event, the greater the effect it will have on you.

 Emotional reactions during emotional crises:

-A love breakup is not the same as the death of your partner, or a vehicle accident in which there were only material losses is not the same as one in which there were serious injuries.
+A breakup is not the same as the death of your partner, a vehicle accident in which there were only material losses is not the same as one in which there were serious injuries.

 What to do after a crisis